rsksmart/devportal-1.0/rif/storage/providers/swarm/guides/running/configurations.md

 where the value of the `ens-api` flag is a valid path to a running Geth IPC.

-## Through Smart Contracts
+## 1.2 Through Smart Contracts

-As an alternative, you can resolve ENS addresses by specifying pairs of top level domains (TLD) and Smart Contracts.
+As an alternative, you can resolve ENS addresses by specifying pairs of top level domains (TLD) and Smart Contracts of the [Resolver type](https://docs.ens.domains/#ens-architecture).
 For example:

 ```shell
 swarm --ens-api eth:0x98a12be4d89bbf6cdf11d1a2c029904a7b644368@https://public-node.rsk.co